 Poetry of the civil rights movement, including (but not limited to) works by Lucille Clifton, Dudley Randall, and Melvin Tolson

-stories by Carver, O'Connor, Ortiz, Updike, and Walker, among others
+Short stories (and short segments of longer works of fiction) by Carver, Cheever, O'Connor, Ortiz Cofer, Saunders, Steinbeck, and Walker, among others

 The Things They Carried, O'Brien